-The Uinta County Land Use and development regulations set forth in Resolution 16-13 have been developed in accordance with Wyoming Statutes Annotated Title 18, Chapter 5, Section 18-5-201 to promote the general public health, safety, morals and welfare of Uinta County citizens by regulation the location and use of building and structures and the use or occupancy of plans for residence, recreation, agriculture, industry, commerce, public use and other purposes.
+The Uinta County Land Use and development regulations set forth in the Uinta County Land Use Plan Resolution 23-02 have been developed in accordance with Wyoming Statutes Annotated Title 18, Chapter 5, Section 18-5-201 to promote the general public health, safety, morals and welfare of Uinta County citizens by regulation the location and use of building and structures and the use or occupancy of plans for residence, recreation, agriculture, industry, commerce, public use and other purposes.

 A few examples of uses not requiring a Use Certificate are as follows;